VHSgunzo/runimage/README.md

     Here runimage will become something like an alias for 'ls' in runimage with the '-la' argument.
 You can also use AUTORUN as an array for complex commands in the config.
         AUTORUN=("ls" "-la" "/path/to something")
-    This will also work in extracted form for the Run script.
+    This will also work in extracted form for the Run binary.

     When using the PORTABLE_HOME and PORTABLE_CONFIG variables, runimage will create or search for these directories next to itself.
-The same behavior will occur when adding a runimage or Run script or renamed or symlink/hardlink to them in the PATH it can be used both extracted and compressed and for all executable files being run:
+The same behavior will occur when adding a runimage or Run binary or renamed or symlink/hardlink to them in the PATH it can be used both extracted and compressed and for all executable files being run:
             '$RUNIMAGEDIR/Run.home'
             '$RUNIMAGEDIR/Run.config'